sedostheatre/sedos.co.uk/input/about/how-we-operate.md

 To contact the membership group, either contact Kim or email socials@sedos.co.uk

 Kim has been a member for over 10 years and on the committee for 4 years.
 Kim directs, choreographs and performs.
-Her directing credits include Legally Blonde and The Nether; Recent performance credits include A Little Night Music, Tick Tick Boom, Such Stuff and Little Women.
+Her directing credits include _Legally Blonde_ and _The Nether_; recent performance credits include _A Little Night Music_, _tick, tick… BOOM_, _Such Stuff_ and _Little Women_.

 Marketing Group | Stephen Beeny